ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 ## Clean up

-Rather than manually deleting your Pods, ReplicaSet, and Deployment, we can just delete them all from the manifest:
+Rather than manually deleting your Pods, ReplicaSet, and Deployment, we can just delete them all by referencing the manifest:

     kubectl delete -f manifests/deployment.yaml